Behavioral Science for Policy Lab (BSPL)

 She is looking forward to contributing to research about how culture influences the motivational factors that cause individuals and households to make more climate-friendly decisions.
 This will hopefully have applications as she goes on to work with climate and sustainability through communication and public policy.

-Danielle is a senior at the University of Miami (UM), double majoring in Psychology and Studio Art with minors in Political Science, Philosophy, English Literature, and Management.
-At UM, she works as a research assistant at the Program for Anxiety Stress and OCD, where she is completing her senior thesis on the role of individual difference factors in shaping information processing and emotional responses to climate change messaging.
-She also works as the lab manager of the Evolution and Human Behavior Lab at UM, where she works on a range of topics including interpersonal leverage, environmental attitudes, and racism.
-After graduating, she will spend a gap year gaining additional research experience before pursuing a Ph.D. in social psychology.
+Danielle is a recent graduate from the University of Miami (UM) with double majors in Psychology and Studio Art and minors in Political Science, Philosophy, English Literature, and Management.
+At UM, she completed an honors thesis on the role of individual difference factors in shaping information processing and emotional responses to climate change messaging.

 Danielle joined the BSPL due to her passion for conducting psychological research in the public interest, investigating the real-world major social dilemma of climate change.
 She is especially interested in applied social marketing and the psychology of communication in the context of climate change and sustainability.
-Within the lab, she looks forward to assisting in a meta-analysis of social norms and assisting in designing and conducting online experiments related to social norms and sustainability.
+Within the lab, she currently assists in conducting a meta-analysis of social norms.
+She ultimately plans to pursue a PhD in social psychology.

 Harvin is a rising junior at Princeton University pursuing a major in Operations Research and Financial Engineering with certificates in Applications of Computing, Finance, and Statistics and Machine Learning (SML).